jason5122/simple-text/benchmark/SCROLLING.md

   19.4 ms), and its full-rate request did not shorten the gesture-start ramp (30-34 ms vs 23-28 ms from first motion to first displayed movement).
 It was tried and removed.

-What is left is the window server's own scheduling.
-A game gets a perfect cadence by presenting straight to the display, which macOS only allows a full-screen window, and windowed presentation without the transaction runs at 60 Hz (above).
-ProMotion adds its own variation: with an external monitor attached the built-in panel idles at 60 Hz and takes seconds and a visible stall to switch to 120 Hz, which shows up as 16.67 ms tick and presentation intervals together.
+What is left is the window server's own scheduling, and a full-screen experiment confirmed it.
+A game gets a perfect cadence by presenting straight to the display, which macOS only allows a full-screen window (windowed presentation without the transaction runs at 60 Hz, above).
+Full screen with the transaction is the worst case, p95 cadence a refresh late in three of three runs; presenting straight from the command buffer with a two-drawable pool held the 8.33 ms cadence with no dropped frames in nine of nine, at 11 ms from paint to glass when the window server chose to scan the layer out (the Metal HUD's "Direct") and 19 or 27 ms when it composited instead, a choice it made per run.
+That was tried and deliberately not kept: one presentation path for both modes is worth more than a full-screen-only gain.
+ProMotion adds variation of its own: with a 60 Hz external monitor attached the built-in panel idled at 60 Hz for seconds and switched to 120 Hz with a visible stall, which shows up as 16.67 ms tick and presentation intervals together.

 ## What was measured (2026-09-09, M4 Max, built-in ProMotion panel, windowed)